hachyderm/community/community.hachyderm.io/content/en/docs/account-types/_index.md

 In general:

 - Follow server rules
-- Don't create type confusion with a specialized account type
+- Don't create an account type confusion with a specialized account type

-For the latter, if you are an individual user then you shouldn't have a username or about page that might indicate that you are a company, project, or other form of specialized account.
-As a specific example, if you have an account name like MyUserCompany or MyPodcast then you will be considered that specialized account type based on name or about page and be bound by those rules.
+For the latter, if you are an individual user then you shouldn't have a username or an about page that might indicate that you are a company, project, or other form of specialized account.
+As a specific example, if you have an account name like MyUserCompany or MyPodcast, then you will be considered that specialized account type based on name or about page and be bound by those rules.

 ### Influencer Accounts = Large Userbase Accounts

-Anyone who has more than 10k followers on an existing platform is what we refer to as an [Influencer Account](/docs/account-types/influencer-accounts/).
+Anyone who has more than 10K followers on an existing platform is what we refer to as an [Influencer Account](/docs/account-types/influencer-accounts/).
 The only special rule here is that we request that you reach out to us in advance at [admin@hachyderm.io](mailto:admin@hachyderm.io) before migrating